-Furthermore, the Learning Centre executed the recruitment process for new Transit Operators in 2022.
-With this recruitment, testing questions and interview questions were both revised.
-An integral component of these questions is customer service, including accessible customer service, to ensure we are recruiting individuals with a strong background in service and a positive attitude towards helping people.
+In addition, the Learning Centre completed two recruitments for new Transit Operators in 2023.
+Both testing and interview questions were updated.
+A significant aspect of these questions is customer service, which includes accessible customer service, to assess the candidates' experience and attitude towards servicing and helping others.

-In the spirit of continuous improvement, the MiWay Learning Centre team looks forward to its ongoing development of its recruitment and training programs with future accessibility enhancements.
+With continuous improvement at the foundation of our team, the MiWay Learning Centre looks forward to its ongoing development with future accessibility enhancements.

-8.2 Customer Service Staff Training and Accessible Service
+9.2 Customer Service Staff Training and Accessible Service